btoll/support/README.md

 This does the following:

-- if the specified file is an HTML document, uses `sed` to read the file and copy the JavaScript code between the first `<script>` tag it encounters in the document.
-This is then replaces the line '//your test case goes here' in `template.html` and creates your new file (in this example, `4651.html`) by redirecting STDOUT.
+- if the specified file is an HTML document, uses `sed` to read the file and copy the JavaScript code between the any `<script>` tags it encounters in the document.
+This then replaces the line '//your test case goes here' in `template.html` and creates your new file (in this example, `4651.html`) by redirecting STDOUT.
 - if the specified file is a JavaScript script, uses `sed` to read the entire file which then replaces the line '//your test case goes here' in `template.html` and creates your new file (in this example, `4651.html`) by redirecting STDOUT.

 TODO:

-- it only reads the first `<script>` tag it encounters.
-Also, note that it only matches `<script>` with no attributes.
-- my sed-fu isn't strong, so this may not be the most efficient way to do this.
 - only handles ExtJS.

 ### Create ticket bash script